Computational-Biology-TUe/8BB020_Intro-machine-learning/AI_tips.md

-# Tips & Lessons Learned for Using AI Tools (ChatGPT, Copilot, etc.)
+# Tips & Lessons Learned for Using LLM-based Tools (ChatGPT, GitHub Copilot, etc.)

 Based on reflections from previous students and research: